 Advances are temporary loans from the General Fund to other District funds, usually grants.
-FY23 includes \$985,587 in advances to the federal grants.
+FY24 includes \$985,587 in advances to the federal grants.
+We anticipate that these will decrease as ESSER funds have expired.
 These monies will be repaid to the General Fund once the grants are complete.